miguelgfierro/hoap3_movement_simulation/README.md

 This is the code to simulate different movement algorithms of the humanoid robot HOAP-3.
 The simulator is [OpenRAVE](http://openrave.org/).
 It was developed during my [PhD thesis](http://miguelgfierro.com/docs/gonzalez-fierro2014thesis.pdf).

-Folder Models contain the CAD models for the robot and the environment.
+Folder "Models" contains the CAD models for the robot and the environment.

 For more information please visit my [blog](http://miguelgfierro.com) or my [youtube channel](https://www.youtube.com/user/ciruselvirus)